Taoula/Taskapp/README.md

 6. Some animation or sound effect when the day is marked as over (think NYT Crossword)
 7. Task attachments (e.g. a "pay bills" task might have hotlinks to electric, water, internet company websites)
 8. Theme options (light, dark, etc.)
+9. Refactor time to use momentjs instead of Datejs

 # Todo 3 (Implement during & after beta testing)
 1. Linear Regression on user data to provide insights, reccomendations